- Filtered honey is honey that has had the honeycomb, wax, and other pieces removed.

-Unpasteurized honey retains much more of its beneficial compounds and typically has more to offer for your wellness than processed honey.
+Unpasteurized honey retains much more of its beneficial nutrients and typically has more to offer to support your overall wellness when compared to processed honey.
 Combine these properties with the unique benefits of raw Manuka honey, and you have a sweet treat that can also support your wellness, immune system, and gut health!

 What's the difference between filtered and unfiltered honey?

 The main difference is the level of processing.
 Filtered honey goes through a rigorous process that removes elements like honeycomb, wax, etc. In contrast, unfiltered honey retains these natural elements, offering a richer taste and health benefits.